-In the last article, we talked about and addressed the issue of “deconstruction of the state” reducing and streamlining its administrative bureaucracy, reducing the “red tape” and reducing its role in the daily lives of all Americans.
+In Part I, we talked about and addressed the issue of “deconstruction of the state” reducing and streamlining its administrative bureaucracy, reducing the “red tape” and reducing its role in the daily lives of all Americans.
 So far so good.

 Deconstruction is one thing, privatization of government services is totally another thing.
 And if we are to take “deconstruction” to its logical conclusion then “privatization” is the answer.

 Yes, and true, governments and administration resort to “privatization” to show they are doing something for the taxpayers, reducing the budget and taken different departments or agencies off the books as a favor to the taxpayer.
 No, it is not a favor to the taxpayers.